Skip to main content

 Software

 Agama software selection is rather simple.
-Depending on the product, it offers a reduced set of software pattern.
+Depending on the product, it offers a reduced set of software patterns.
 The image below partially shows how the software selector looks like.
 As in other places of the interfaces, Agama offers a search box.
 If you need any advanced package selection, we suggest to do it once the system is installed.

 Software selection including a short list of software patterns